Is Cancer a Genetic Condition?

 It has also long been proven that environmental and lifestyle choices may play a role in developing certain types of cancer.
 Tobacco, in cigarettes, and air pollution are just two factors responsible for cancers, including lung cancer.

-There are, however, syndromes that make an affected individual at higher risk for developing specific types of cancer:
+There are, however, syndromes that mean an affected individual is at higher risk for developing specific types of cancer: